Below are frequently asked questions for individuals visiting the Tenement Museum.

 Tours begin and end at the Museum Shop and Visitor Center, located at 103 Orchard Street, on the corner of Delancey Street.

 Most tours are between one and two hours long.
 If you’d like to take more than one tour in a day, we recommend combining a building tour with a neighborhood walking tour and leaving 15 minutes between scheduled tours.
 You can contact our call center for assistance at 1-877-975-3786.
-Additionally, we have one of most popular book/gift shops in NYC, so leave yourself time to browse and shop.
-The Visitor Center sells a neighborhood guide with great tips for spending the day on the Lower East Side.
+Additionally, we have one of the most popular book/gift shops in NYC, so leave yourself time to browse and shop!

 Information for Families